-The call for proposals for the 20th Annual IOP Conference is now closed.
+The call for proposals for the 2018 IOP Conference is now open!

 When organizing IOP, the committee has a limited number of rooms and often more applications to present than can be accommodated.
 The varying formats (presentations, roundtables, posters) and time allocations provide the committee with some flexibility to maximize the number of proposals accepted.
 Please consider which format best suits your needs but also indicate whether others are acceptable should the committee not be able to meet your first choice.